pgxn/pgxnclient/docs/usage.rst

 Many commands such as install_ require a *package specification* to operate.
 In its simple form the specification is just the name of a distribution:
-``pgxn install foo`` means "install the most recent stable release of the package ``foo``".
+``pgxn install foo`` means "install the most recent stable release of the ``foo`` distribution".

-The specification allows specifying an operator and a version number, so that ``pgxn install 'foo<2.0'`` will install the most recent stable release of the package before the release 2.0.
+The specification allows specifying an operator and a version number, so that ``pgxn install 'foo<2.0'`` will install the most recent stable release of the distribution before the release 2.0.
 The version numbers are ordered according to the `Semantic Versioning specification <http://semver.org/>`__.
 Supported operators are ``=``, ``==`` (alias for ``=``), ``<``, ``<=``, ``>``, ``>=``.
-Note that you probably need to quote the string as in the example to avoid invoking any shell redirection command.
+Note that you probably need to quote the string as in the example to avoid invoking shell command redirection.

 Whenever a command takes a specification in input, it also accepts options ``--stable``, ``--testing`` and ``--unstable`` to specify the minimum release